dustinpfister/blog_posts/_posts/canvas-example-grass-blades.md

 layout: post
 categories: canvas
 id: 675
-updated: 2020-07-02 13:35:46
+updated: 2020-07-02 13:40:44
-version: 1.0
+version: 1.1
 ---

-I just have to make another [canvas example](/2020/03/23/canvas-example/) now and then, so for today I made a grass blades thing.
+I just have to make another [canvas example](/2020/03/23/canvas-example/) post now and then, so for today I made a grass blades thing.
+That is that I just wanted to make another artful canvas example that is not really a game or anything like that.
+This canvas example makes use of a blade javaScript module that is used to create a single blade of grass, and then there is another grass module that serves as a way to create a collection of blade objects.
+I then as always with these canvas examples have a draw.js module that is used to render the state of one of these grass objects to a canvas element.

 <!-- more -->

 ## 1 - blade.js